Generating a playlist

 General information and an example of use

-A playlist is generated according to a given structure (rotation), which consists of categories.
+A playlist is generated according to a given rotation, which consists of categories.

 A category consists of tracks that will be used in the playlist.